-- Official Transcript: This can be obtained through the Registrar's Office in Old Main. - Exam Scores: Check to see what, if any, tests scores are required (i.e. GRE, MCAT, LSAT, GMAT). - Portfolio: Some programs, such as those in the arts, require a portfolio which showcases your work. - Essays & Personal Statements: These writing samples should be taken very seriously.
+- Official Transcript: This can be obtained through the Registrar's Office. - Exam Scores: Check to see what, if any, tests scores are required (i.e., GRE, MCAT, LSAT, GMAT). - Portfolio: Some programs, such as those in the arts, require a portfolio which showcases your work. - Essays & Personal Statements: These writing samples should be taken very seriously.
 Your essays should be tailored to the specific schools to which you're applying.
-For advice on writing your essays or to have them critiqued, contact the Career Center.
-For more information, please visit our website. - References: Choose individuals (i.e. professors, advisors, internship supervisors) who have seen your best work and recognize your potential.
-Talk with them about your goals, and ask if they would be comfortable serving as a reference for you.
+For advice on writing your essays or to have them critiqued, contact the Career and Professional Development Center. - References: Choose individuals (i.e., professors, advisors, internship supervisors) who have seen your best work and recognize your potential.
+Talk with them about your goals and ask if they would be comfortable serving as a reference for you.
 Provide them with a résumé, unofficial transcript, and work sample so they can see the extent of your achievements.
-Be sure to give them plenty of time (at least 1 month) to complete their references for you, and provide reasonable deadlines.
-Also, include stamped, addressed envelopes for them to mail their recommendation forms.
+Be sure to give them plenty of time (at least 1 month) to complete their references for you and provide reasonable deadlines.
 Remember to send your references a thank you note! - Interview: Some programs require an in-person interview before they make their final decision.
 It's critical that you take time to practice.
-We recommend a mock interview with the Career Center.
+We recommend scheduling a mock interview with the Career and Professional Development Center.